ehabsmh/alx-system_engineering-devops/0x01-shell_permissions/README.md

 Script 4: Creates an empty file.
 Script 5: Adds execute permission
-Script 6: Adds execute permission to some Modes and read perm to some MODES
+Script 6: Adds execute permission to some Modes and read perm to some MODES Script 7: Adds execute permission to some Modes